researchart/rose6icse/submissions/reusable/malavolta/README.md

 	    |--- repos_to_clone.csv                         TODO
 ```

-The steps for creating the list of contributors to contact for replicating this study are presented [here](./INSTALL.md).
+The steps for contacting the list of contributors of the targeted GitHub repositories are presented [here](./INSTALL.md).